aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

             - "{TOPIC_NAME}"
 ```

 Go ahead and fill in the environment variable.
 Using what you have learnt from the prior section, you should be able to also fill in the remaining blanks that compose the topic Arn.
-Your environment stanzas should look something like below.
+Your environment stanzas should look something like the snippet below.

 <details>
 <summary><strong>See answer (expand for details)</strong></summary>